vittorio01/HPC-Project/README.md

 ## Environment setup
 This repository contains two folders:
-- `project` contains the source code for th efinal project.
+- `project` contains the source code for the final project.
 - `exercises` contains more subfolders for some tests and exercises.

 ### How to write and compile an exercise